JulianMW/python-resources/data-structures/README.md

 ## Ordered List Abstract
 (each item holds a relative position that is based upon some underlying characteristic of the item)

+## BST
+A searchable binary tree
+### BST traversals (left-to-right, etc.)

+## Heap
+a simple tree data structure, however a heap usually employs a max or min structure